mw. dr. M.S. (Manon) Parry

-Manon Parry is Senior Lecturer in American Studies and Public History at the University of Amsterdam and founder and coordinator of an international research consortium, “Museums, Medicine and Society,” investigating innovative strategies in the communication of the science and the history of medicine.
+Prof. Dr. Manon Parry is Professor by Special Appointment of Medical History at the Vrije Universiteit, Amsterdam, and Senior Lecturer in American Studies and Public History at the University of Amsterdam.
+She is founder and coordinator of an international research consortium, “Museums, Medicine and Society,” investigating innovative strategies in the communication of the science and the history of medicine.
 Partners include the Museum Boerhaave, the Waag Society, and the Hubrecht Institute (The Netherlands); Medical Museion, Copenhagen, Denmark; and the Szkola Wyzsza Psychologii Spolecznej (University of Social Sciences and Humanities, SWPS), Warsaw, Poland.

 From 2016-2020 she is working on a project titled "Human Curiosities: Expanding the Social Relevance of Medical Museums."
 While the collections of medical museums, including human remains, are sometimes labeled as "curiosities," her title refers instead to the idea that it is entirely human to be curious about bodies and that curators can harness that interest in socially-useful ways.
 She will study museums across Europe, focusing specifically on the representation of sexuality and reproduction, mental health issues, infectious diseases, and race, disability, and the life cycle.
 Output will include a book, an exhibition and an online tool experimenting with new strategies for interpreting medical heritage.
 The research is funded by a €315,000 Veni grant from the Netherlands Organisation for Scientific Research (NWO) and Heritage Collecitons/The University of Amsterdam.